Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals: Rank, generalised hyperbolicity and interval growth

-\end{enumerate} \end{thm} We also showed in \cite{niblo2017four} that the intervals in a rank 1 geodesic coarse median space are uniformly close to geodesics, so Theorem \ref{hyperbolic char} is a version of the slim triangles condition for hyperbolicity.
+\end{enumerate} \end{thm} We also showed in \cite[Theorem 4.2]{niblo2017four} that the intervals in a rank 1 geodesic coarse median space are uniformly close to geodesics, so Theorem \ref{hyperbolic char} is a version of the slim triangles condition for hyperbolicity.
 Clearly Theorem \ref{hyper rank} generalises this, providing a higher rank analogue of the slim triangles condition which holds even in the non-geodesic context.

 \begin{rem} The closeness of geodesics and intervals is a unique (and not \emph{a priori} obvious) feature of the rank 1 case.
 Combining this fact with Proposition \ref{coarse interval}, we deduce that any geodesic metric space admits at most one coarse median of rank one up to uniform bound.
-This is \emph{not} true for higher rank cases, see \cite[Example 2.2.8]{zeidler2013coarse}. \end{rem}
+As Zeidler showed in \cite[Example 2.2.8]{zeidler2013coarse}, this is \emph{not} true for higher rank cases (indeed, even in rank 2).
+The classical median on the Euclidean plane (corresponding to the Cartesian coordinates) is given by taking the interval from the origin to the point $(x,y)$ to be the rectilinear area with diagonal between these points and extending this by the translation action to an interval structure on the plane, equipped with its usual metric.
+Rotating the frame by an angle of $\pi/4$ one obtains a new interval structure but of course the metric does not change.
+To see that the new median is not equivalent to the standard one, one observes that while the points $(n,0), (0,0), (0,n)$ have standard median $(0,0)$ their median in the new structure is $(\frac{n}{\sqrt{2}}, \frac{n}{\sqrt{2}})$ which diverges to infinity. \end{rem}

 Turning now to Gromov's inner product, we recall the definition.
-Fixing a base point $p$ in a metric space $(X,d)$, for $a,b\in X$ we set
+Fixing a base point $p$ in a metric space $(X,d)$ and for $a,b\in X$, we set

 \begin{thm}[Gromov, \cite{gromov1987hyperbolic}] A geodesic metric space $(X,d)$ is Gromov hyperbolic \emph{if and only if} there exists some constant $\delta>0$ such that the following inequality holds for any $a,b,c,p \in X$: